stalyatech/upython-docs/library/sty.ADC.rst

 ``read_vref()`` is evaluated by measuring the internal voltage reference and backscale it using factory calibration value of the internal voltage reference.
 In most cases the reading would be close to 3.3V.
-If the pyboard is operated from a battery, the supply voltage may drop to values below 3.3V.
+If the simpleRTK is operated from a battery, the supply voltage may drop to values below 3.3V.
-The pyboard will still operate fine as long as the operating conditions are met.
-With proper settings of MCU clock, flash access speed and programming mode it is possible to run the pyboard down to 2 V and still get useful ADC conversion.
+The simpleRTK will still operate fine as long as the operating conditions are met.
+With proper settings of MCU clock, flash access speed and programming mode it is possible to run the simpleRTK down to 2 V and still get useful ADC conversion.

 It is very important to make sure analog input voltages never exceed actual supply voltage.